ssidhu1994/Active-Directory-Home-Lab/README.md

 ![Screenshot 2024-03-14 144551](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/e677ad2f-cbb2-4946-9575-c57785134355)

-5.Name server, establish Active Directory, specify domain name:  <br/>
+5.Name server, establish Active Directory, and create dedicated domain admin account:  <br/>

 From server manager, select "Add roles and features".
 Select next x2 and until you see "Select server role".
 Select "Active Directory Domain Services".
 Click add features and continue with installation.
 Select yellow flag from upper right corner and click "Promote this server to a domain controller".
 Select Add a new forest and call it mydomain.com(Keep it simple for lab).